Apple reportedly buys Asaii, a startup hunting for the 'next Justin Bieber'

-Apple may be looking to spin some new music.
-The iPhone maker has acquired music analytics startup Asaii, according to an Axios report Sunday.
+Apple may be looking to spin new music.
+The iPhone maker has acquired music analytics startup Asaii, Axios reported Sunday.

-Asaii builds tools for the music industry and say on its website that its "algorithms are able to find the next Justin Bieber, before anyone else."
-The company also offers software that's able to power music recommendations and create playlists.
+Asaii builds tools for the music industry and says on its website that its "algorithms are able to find the next Justin Bieber, before anyone else."
+The company also offers software powers music recommendations and creates playlists.

 Apple declined to comment.
 Asaii didn't immediately respond to a request for comment.